Meal Planning in Aged Care

 2. Food fortification:

-• Improving the nutritional density in meals
+• Improving the nutritional density of meals

-• Can be used as a vehicle for nutrients, for example adding Vitamin D to foods
+• Can be used as a vehicle for nutrients, for example, adding vitamin D to foods

 3. Oral nutritional supplements (protein supplements):